yellepeddibk/DS202-Final-Project/README.md

 # DS202-Final-Project

-This is out final project for DS202 at Iowa State University.
+This is our final project for DS202 at Iowa State University.